Bas Rutten: Tattoos

 Rutten has several tattoos, each of which is intended to help him spiritually and emotionally.

 Street fights

-Bas Rutten is known for his brawls and bar fights around the world.
-In particular, he once threw Paul Varelans through a glass window in Russia via kimura lock when Varelans tried to bite his back, and immediately after he disarmed and assaulted an armed bouncer.
-He also participated in a brawl that took place at a bar in Sweden in which he fought several bouncers at the same time.
-This fight is particularly notorious as it landed Rutten in a Swedish jail.
+Rutten is known for his brawls and bar fights around the world.
+In particular, in 1996 he once threw Paul Varelans through a glass window in Ukraine via a kimura lock when Varelans tried to bite his back, and immediately after he disarmed and assaulted an armed bouncer.
+He also participated in a brawl that took place at a bar in Sweden in which he fought several bouncers at the same time, resulting in Rutten being placed in a Swedish jail.